shreeraj-u/shreeraj-u/README.md

 # About Me

--Im currently serving national service in the singapore armed forces, and I am looking to study in NUS (National University of Singapore) or NTU (Nanyang Technological University) in 2027
+-Im currently serving national service in the singapore armed forces, and I am looking to study computer science or engineering in NUS (National University of Singapore) or NTU (Nanyang Technological University) in 2027
 <br/>
 -I enjoy building full-stack applications, exploring cybersecurity and keeping up with the latest AI technologies and tools, to turn ideas into useful projects through code.